snake-charmer-devs/snake-charmer/README.md

 See the [Vagrant docs](http://docs.vagrantup.com/v2/cli/index.html) for more details.

+### Folder structure

 The notebook server runs from within the `notebooks` subdirectory of the current `snake-charmer` directory, and initially contains a single "Hello World" notebook.
 Inside the VM, `notebook` is within the home directory of the default user, called `vagrant`.

-snake-charmer uses IPython 2 so any subfolders of `notebooks` will be visible and navigable in the web interface.
-However, you can't actually *create* folders from the web interface yet, so you'd need to log in via ssh as above.
+snake-charmer uses IPython 2 so any subdirectories of `notebooks` will be visible and navigable as folders in the IPython web interface.
+However, you can't actually *create* directories from the web interface yet, so you'd need to log in via ssh as above to do this.

 The entire `snake-charmer` directory is visible within the VM as `/vagrant` in case you need it.
 Note that the VM **can't** see files outside these locations